etienneschalk/tab-sorter-firefox/PRESENTATION.md

 ### ⚡ **Lightning Fast**
 - Instant sorting with keyboard shortcuts
-- No performance impact on your browser
+- No performance impact on your browser (in theory)
 - Works seamlessly in the background

 ### 🔧 **Multiple Sorting Options**